The meeting ends. The recap is already in Slack.

 How teams do this today.

-Every client call ends with good intentions.
-Turning them into a written recap that people actually act on is where it falls apart.
+Every call at your company ends with good intentions: customer calls, sales calls, team syncs.
+Turning them into work that actually happens is where it falls apart.

 The note-taker who missed half of it

-Someone half-listens so they can type, still misses a decision, and spends the evening turning shorthand into something the client can read.
+Someone half-listens so they can type, still misses a decision, and spends the evening turning shorthand into something the rest of the team can read.

 The transcription bot's wall of text